 Also, keep in mind that you can’t make a comparison for something that was running through an at-least-once model and compare it to the performance of an exactly-once model.
 There's a lot of extra infrastructure to support the exactly-once model, and if anyone ever shows you that exactly-once is faster than at-least-once, they probably cheated somewhere and didn't show you everything.
 For me to say that X, Y, or Z is better would be kind of like comparing a Tesla in Ludicrous Mode with a VW car undergoing an emissions test.
 The bottom line?
 Be skeptical of streaming performance comparisons.

 In this blog post, you learned about real-time messaging technologies that I referenced at Strata+Hadoop World.
-Please note that in the following month after the conference, MapR announced MapR Streams, the first big data-scale event streaming system built into a converged data platform.
+Please note that in the following month after the conference, MapR announced MapR Event Store, the first big data-scale event streaming system built into a converged data platform.

 Stay ahead of the bleeding edge...get the best of Big Data in your inbox.